 I completed my PMP on 18 Jan 10.
-At this moment I would like to thank PMHUB since I was a regular reader of the PMHUB forums and specially the LL’s section on your website which helped me in my preparation especially few days before my exam.
+At this moment I would like to thank PMHUB since I was a regular reader of the PMHUB websites and specially the LL’s section on your website which helped me in my preparation especially few days before my exam.

 Thought it better to share my personal LLs in achieving the 3 letter word PMP next to my name.
 So here goes: My primary advice/ suggestion to all PMP aspirants would be to execute a study plan if not at least a planned exam date to start focusing on the main exam.
 Further more PMI has raised the difficulty level of certification exams which makes it little tough to clear.
 Questions where quite wordy which makes it really confusing to answer.
 However PMBOK 4 is the key.